Ani1997-ai/GitorGithub-basics-for-DevOps-Engineers/GitorGithub-Fundamentals/GitorGithub-Basics.md

 Why Git is important?

 - You never lose cod
-- You know who changed code what and when
+- You know everything who changed code what and when
 - Multiple people can work on the same project safely

 ---